malyabansalper/Tindog-Site/README.md

 # Tindog - tinder for dogs
-A dating website for dogs to find their love | Deployed as: https://malyabansaltindogsite.netlify.app
+It is a dating website for dogs to find their love | Deployed as: https://malyabansaltindogsite.netlify.app